MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/windows-uefi-firmware-update-platform.md

 - Windows 10 for desktop editions (Home, Pro, Enterprise, and Education)

-- Windows 10 Mobile

 ## UEFI firmware update support in Windows 10

 All systems that run Windows 10 for desktop editions should implement UEFI firmware updates by following the UpdateCapsule-based update process described in this section of the documentation.

-Devices that run Windows 10 Mobile can follow the UpdateCapsule-based process used for Windows 10 Desktop.
-These devices can also follow the binary update process, which performs a binary update to the storage partition which contains the UEFI firmware.

-Microsoft strongly recommends that devices running Windows 10 Mobile should update UEFI firmware by using the binary update process.
-Devices that run Windows 10 Mobile can use the UpdateCapsule-based process only in scenarios where the binary update process cannot be used.
-For example, if the partition layout of the device prevents the UEFI firmware from being updated by using a binary update package.

-For more information about .spkg packages for Windows 10 Mobile, see [Creating packages](/previous-versions/windows/hardware/packaging/dn756642(v=vs.85)).

 ## Overview of the UEFI firmware update platform